-Fateme Ahmadi is an Iranian award-winning writer-director based between London and Tehran.
+Fateme Ahmadi is an Iranian writer and director based between London and Tehran.

-She was awarded first prize in the Literature Olympiads, a nationwide humanities competition, granting her permission to complete two undergraduate courses simultaneously in Persian Literature and Filmmaking at Tehran University and The Art University of Tehran.
+She was awarded first prize in the Literature Olympiads, a nationwide competition, granting her permission to complete two undergraduate programs simultaneously in Persian Literature and Cinema at Tehran University and The Art University of Tehran.
 She also holds a Master in General Linguistics from the IHCS in Tehran.

 Fateme is the writer and the co-director of Chandra (2015), Colour of Asia – Masters and Newcomers, supervised by Naomi Kawase, produced by Youku Original (Chinese YouTube) and the Asian Film Academy (AFA), which was premiered at the International Busan Film Festival.
 It was officially selected to screen at the Palm Springs Short Fest, Sao Paulo, Cork, Molodist, Flickers’ Rhode Island, London Short Film Festival and Open Doors Locarno.

-Fateme is an alumna of Berlinale Talents 2017 and her short film Bitter Sea (2017) was a London Calling Plus fiction commissioned by Film London, BFI NETWORK and Creative Skillset.
-Bitter Sea has just been nominated for a BIFA for the Best British Short film by The British Independent Film Awards.
-It has also received four nominations for the Best Short Film, Best Script, Best Director and Best Film Editing Award by Iran’s Film Academy (Khaneh Cinema).
+Fateme is an alumna of Berlinale Talents 2017 and Edinburgh Talent Lab 2019.
+Her short film Bitter Sea (2017) was a London Calling Plus fiction commissioned by Film London and received a BIFA nomination for the Best British Short film by The British Independent Film Awards and four nominations for the Best Short Film, Best Script, Best Director and Best Film Editing Award by Iran’s Film Academy (Khaneh Cinema).

-Fateme is represented by Kelly Knatchbull at Sayle Screen.
+Fateme is a visiting lecturer at the Arts University Bournemouth.
+She is represented by Kelly Knatchbull at Sayle Screen.